Home > Research > Researchers > Veronique Lane

 Véronique carries out research in three main areas: North American and European modern literatures, translation theory, and medical humanities.

-Recent publications include her monograph, The French Genealogy of the Beat Generation: Burroughs, Ginsberg and Kerouac's Appropriation of Modern Literature, from Rimbaud to Michaux (Bloomsbury, 2017), as well as two journal special issues she has edited on literary genealogies and translation for L'Esprit Créateur (2018) and Translation and Literature (2020).
+Recent publications include two journal special issues she has edited on literary genealogies and translation for L'Esprit Créateur (Johns Hopkins, 2018) and Translation and Literature (Edinburgh UP, 2020).

-Her second monograph, which is also forthcoming from Edinburgh University Press, offers a comparative analysis of works by seven modernist writers-translators who experienced mental health illness: Friedrich Hölderlin, Gérard de Nerval, Virginia Woolf, Marcel Proust, T.S.
-Eliot, Hilda Doolittle, and Antonin Artaud.
-It theorizes translation as a form of introspection impacting the identity and the literary work of writers-translators.
+Her second monograph, Literary Translation and Mental health, offers a comparative analysis of the translation processes of seven modernist writers-translators who experienced mental health illness - Friedrich Hölderlin, Gérard de Nerval, Virginia Woolf, Marcel Proust, T.S.
+Eliot, Hilda Doolittle, and Antonin Artaud - and theorizes translation as a powerful form of introspection impacting identity formation and cognition.

-Her current research project investigates the therapeutic value of the translation process for professional literary translators and NHS patients.
+Her current research project investigates the therapeutic value of the translation process for NHS patients on the autism-schizophrenia spectrum.

 PhD supervision